AustralianBioCommons/gen3-eks-pipeline/README.md

 Adding/Removing Environments
 ----------------------------

-To manage environments, you can modify the existing configurations or add new ones in the `createClusterAddons` function.
-This will automatically deploy environment-specific add-ons and configurations for your new environment.
+To manage environments, you can modify the existing configurations  This will automatically deploy environment-specific add-ons and configurations for your new environment.

 ### Adding a New Environment

-1. Add the new environment in the `createClusterAddons` function.
+1. Add the new environment in `lib/config/environments/index.ts.
 For example, to add a "dev" environment:

-    `export const devClusterAddons = createClusterAddons(
+        {
-      "dev",
+          id: "dev",
-      "devCluster",
-      "develop"  // Set the Git branch or tag for the environment );`

-2. Update the bootstrap repository to include the new environment path:

-    `const bootstrapRepo = (
-      env: string,
+          env: envValues.dev,
-      targetRevision: string
-    ): blueprints.ApplicationRepository => ({
-      repoUrl: WORKLOAD_REPO,
-      credentialsSecretName: "gen3-argocd",
-      credentialsType: "TOKEN",
-      targetRevision: targetRevision,
-      path: `environments/${env}`,
-    });`
+          teams: [new TeamPlatform(envValues.dev)],
+          externalSecret: new ExternalSecretsSa(envValues.dev),
+          addons: clusterConfig.createClusterAddons(
+            "dev",  // Environment name
+            envValues.dev.clusterName, // cluster name
+            "latest" //Workloads repo tag/branch
+          ),
+        }

-3. Ensure that the environment-specific values YAML file is available in the workload repo:
+2. Ensure that the environment-specific values YAML file is available in the workload repo:

     -   Path: `environments/dev/gen3-values.yaml`
     -   Adjust values based on environment-specific configurations like namespaces, server settings, etc.